stiron/chef-icaclient/README.md

 Copyright 2015, Tamas Molnar.

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License")### cleanup

+The cleanup recipe removes the deb file from the client, and empties the apt cache;
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at